canonical/opensearch-operator/docs/how-to/upgrade.md

 :sync: k8s

-- You can upgrade the charm to the latest revision available in the charm store for a specific channel, in this case, the stable channel:
+- You can upgrade the charm to the latest revision available in the charm store for a specific channel, in this case, the edge channel:

     ```shell
     juju refresh opensearch-k8s --channel 2/edge